Tonga Trench: Louisville Seamount Chain collision

 At its southern end (c.
-26°S) the Tonga Trench is colliding with the Louisville Seamount Chain, a chain of guyots and seamounts on the Pacific Plate roughly parallel to the Hawaiian–Emperor seamount chain in the northern pacific.
+26°S) the Tonga Trench is colliding with the Louisville Seamount Chain, a chain of guyots and seamounts on the Pacific plate roughly parallel to the Hawaiian–Emperor seamount chain in the northern pacific.
 The Louisville collision zone migrates southward at a rate of 18 cm/yr because of the difference in the oblique angle between the Louisville Ridge relative the direction of convergence.
 In the eastern Lau Basin spreading centres are propagating southward at roughly the same rate.
 The collision zone also offsets the Tonga Trench to the north-west relative to the Kermadec Trench by c.
 50 km.

 The subducting Louisville Ridge has caused a significant amount of erosion on the outer edge of the southern Tonga fore-arc and has probably accelerated subsidence in the Tonga Trench, a process which makes the Tonga Trench the second deepest trench on Earth and considerably deeper than the Kermadec Trench.

 The oldest and westernmost of the Louisville seamounts, the Osbourn Seamount, is sitting on the edge of the trench and its former flat top is currently tilting towards the trench.
 West of the Osbourn Seamount a broad zone of faulted blocks shallows the trench by 3000 m while the adjacent fore-arc is elevated by c.
 300 m and covered by canyons.

 The Louisville collision zone correlates with a zone of seismic quiescence along the Tonga-Kermadec Trench known as the "Louisville Gap".
 This gap in seismicity indicates that subducting seamounts inhibit or even prevent seismicity at subduction zones, perhaps by increasing intervals between earthquakes, but the mechanism behind this process is poorly understood.

 Geochemical evidence suggests that the Louisville chain has been subducting under the Tonga-Kermadec Arc since 4 Ma.
 Seismic studies have identified a southward, along-arc mantle flow that indicate that Pacific mantle is being replaced by Indo-Australian mantle west of the Tonga Trench.

 Osbourn Trough

-The Osbourn Trough, located at 25.5°S just north of the Louisville Ridge collision zone, is a 900 km-long extinct spreading ridge located midway between two large oceanic plateaux north and south of the Tonga Trench respectively: Manihiki 1750 km to the north and Hikurangi 1550 km to the south.
+The Osbourn Trough, located at 25.5°S just north of the Louisville Ridge collision zone, is a 900 km-long extinct spreading ridge midway between two large oceanic plateaux north and south of the Tonga Trench respectively: Manihiki 1750 km to the north and Hikurangi 1550 km to the south.
 These plateaux once formed part of the 100 e6km3 Ontong Java-Manihiki-Hikurangi large igneous province (LIP).
-Spreading between the plateaux ceased when Hikurangi collided with the Chatham Rise east of New Zealand at 86 Ma.
-The western end of the Osbourn Trough is bounded by the Tonga Trench and its eastern by the Wishbone–East Manihiki Scarp.
+Spreading between the plateaux ceased when Hikurangi collided with the Chatham Rise east of New Zealand which had been estimated to have been at 86 Ma, although may be as recent as 79 Ma.
+The western end of the Osbourn Trough is bounded by the Tonga Trench and its eastern by the Wishbone–East Manihiki scarp.
 In between the Osbourn Trough is divided into three segments separated by dextral offsets.
-Near the Tonga Trench the bathymetry of these structures is affected by the bending of the Pacific Plate.
+Near the Tonga Trench the bathymetry of these structures is affected by the rotation of the Pacific plate.